quan821223/RPi-GATT/README.md

 ## Note

+### pre-write

-showing the uuids information when connect to DUT.
+previous showing the uuids information when connect to DUT.

 you can take the uuids information to write into the `ProjectUUID.py` file.